-Dissolution and Liquidation of Subsidiaries

-At the meeting held on February 17, 2023, the Board of Directors of the Company resolved to liquidate its consolidated subsidiaries, YAMATO ASIA PTE.
+Dissolution and Liquidation of Subsidiaries At the meeting held on February 17, 2023, the Board of Directors of the Company resolved to liquidate its consolidated subsidiaries, YAMATO ASIA PTE.
 LTD. and YAMATO INVESTMENT (HONG KONG) LIMITED.

-Reasons for dissolution and liquidation

-The Company decided to liquidate YAMATO ASIA PTE.
+Reasons for dissolution and liquidation The Company decided to liquidate YAMATO ASIA PTE.
 LTD. and YAMATO INVESTMENT (HONG KONG) LIMITED.
 The Company judged that reorganizing the current management structure based on previous overseas governance by abolishing intermediate holding companies was necessary.
 The purpose of liquidation is to reconstruct an appropriate governance framework that aligns with business scale, characteristics, country and region-specific factors, and the growth stage of overseas business.

-Name, business and ownership of subsidiaries

-Name: YAMATO ASIA PTE.
-LTD.

-Business: Management of regional business in Southeast Asia, business development and market research

-Ownership: 100% owned by the Company
+Name, busine ess and ownership of subsidiaries Name: YAMATO ASIA PTE.
+LTD. Business: Management of regional business in Sc Ownership: 100% owned by the Company

-Name: YAMATO INVESTMENT (HONG KONG) LIMITED
+Name: YAMATO INVESTMENT (HONG KONG) LIMITED Business: Ownership: 100% owned by the Company